What happens when you don’t have a solid sales enablement strategy?

 It makes sense to involve your team in developing your sales enablement strategy.

-Also, you could bring in CX and marketing for valuable feedback gleaned from their unique points of view.
+Also, you could bring in CX and marketing for valuable feedback from their unique points of view.

 Look to discuss: